steveclarke/mcp-superthread-plus/README.md

 # MCP Superthread Plus Server

-An MCP server for Superthread project management integration.
+An unofficial, community-maintained MCP server for Superthread project management integration.
 Provides AI assistants with the ability to manage tasks, projects, documentation, and team collaboration through the Superthread platform.

+> **Note:** This is an independent project and is not officially affiliated with or endorsed by Superthread.

 ## Why?